Ricardo Risatti

-Ricardo Caíto Risatti (born September 27, 1986, in Buenos Aires) is an Argentine racing driver who has progressed through the ranks of formula single-seater racing in South America and Europe.
+Ricardo Caíto Risatti (born September 27, 1986, in Buenos Aires) is an Argentine racing driver.
 He was the 2006 Spanish Formula Three champion and now competes in the Argentine touring car series, TC 2000.

+Risatti is a fourth-generation racer.
+His great-grandfather, Ricardo Leopoldo Risatti, won the Campeonato Argentino de Velocidad (predecessor to Turismo Carretera) in 1938, and his grandfather Jesús Ricardo Risatti along with father Ricardo Risatti, Jr. and uncle Gerardo Risatti have competed domestically.

 Career history

 Risatti began his junior racing career in karting in 1998.
 After a relatively short period of three seasons, he progressed into formula racing in the B-class of Formula Three Sudamericana, which is based in Brazil.
 He entered only three races in 2001, but was one of twelve Argentinians who competed at some point in that year's championship.
 This was an unusually high number; the 2002 season featured only two Argentine drivers, including Risatti himself.
 In his first full season, Risatti was placed fourth in the B-class standings.

 Risatti moved to Europe to compete in the Spanish Formula Three Championship in 2003, driving at various times for E.V.
 Racing and Elide Racing in ten of the thirteen races.
 After making annual progress with eleventh, fifth and third places in the championship, Risatti secured the 2006 title with TEC Auto.

 In February 2007, Risatti was announced as a GP2 Series driver with BCN Competicion, but this position was later taken by Ho-Pin Tung.
 He instead competed in the World Series by Renault with GD (Great Dane) Racing.
 Risatti had a second chance to make his GP2 series debut when Pastor Maldonado broke his collarbone during training.
 Risatti competed with Trident Racing at Istanbul Park in Turkey and Monza in Italy.
-During this time, Luiz Razia substituted for Risatti in the World Series by Renault.
-In 2008, he races in TC2000 for Chevrolet official team.
+During this time, Luiz Razia substituted for Risatti in the Fórmula Renault 3.5 Series.

+Since 2008, Risatti has exclusively pursued his career in Argentina.
+In TC2000, he served as a factory driver for Chevrolet and Honda, achieving a victory in 2012.
+He competed in Turismo Carretera between 2009 and 2014 and again in 2023.
+His best results came in Top Race V6, where he finished third in 2015.